-The affirmative vote of the holders of a majority of the shares of common stock present in person or represented by proxy and entitled to vote on the matter is necessary to ratify the selection of Deloitte & Touche LLP as our independent registered public accountants for the year ending December 31, 2018.
-Abstentions are treated as shares of common stock present in person or represented by proxy and entitled to vote and therefore, will have the effect of a vote "against" the ratification of Deloitte & Touche LLP as our independent registered public accountants.
+The affirmative vote of the holders of a majority of the shares of common stock present at the virtual Annual Meeting or represented by proxy and entitled to vote on the matter is necessary to ratify the selection of Deloitte & Touche LLP as our independent registered public accountants for the year ending December 31, 2020.
+Abstentions are treated as shares of common stock present at the virtual Annual Meeting or represented by proxy and entitled to vote and therefore, will have the effect of a vote "against" the ratification of Deloitte & Touche LLP as our independent registered public accountants.
 Broker non-votes will have no effect on the outcome of the vote.

-The board of directors unanimously recommends that stockholders vote "FOR" the ratification of the selection of Deloitte & Touche LLP as Arcadia's independent registered public accountants for the year ending December 31, 2018.
+The Board of Directors unanimously recommends that stockholders vote "FOR" the ratification of the selection of Deloitte & Touche LLP as Arcadia's independent registered public accountants for the year ending December 31, 2020.